Eliseo-AI/Covid-19-Col/README.md

 ![](Images/Distribution%20Covid-19.png)
 - Most of the people who died in the analyzed period are people over 55 years of age and in all age groups it affects men in a greater number.
 ![](Images/Ethnic%20groups.png)
+- There are five identified ethnic groups, but there is no significant difference that the disease has a difference in the age group of people who are infected.
 ![](Images/Location%202.png)

 ![](Images/Distribution%20by%20departments.png)